HoffsMH/ex-tl/taskell.md

     * [ ] possibly jrnl
 - done archive syncthing conflicts why?
 - put refresh in other tasks in right spot
+- some way of clearing out old gpg files in jrnl folder

 ## Waiting on Something